mariaadiaz/MFYS_lab/Muscle synergies GUI/README.md

 ### Example Data Files Provided:
 - Reference muscle synergies in `.mat` format
-- Sample data from a participant performing the task with three assistance levels (20, 100, and 200N)
+- Sample data from a participant performing the task with three assistance levels (20, 100, and 200N).
+You can download the data from "P0_data.zip".

 **Input Requirements**:
 - Two `.mat` files containing reference synergies (`W_ref` and `H_ref`)